 IT needs hardware such as servers, computers, network switches, load balancers, server racks, routers, and so on to operate.
 Similarly, they also need software such as antivirus products, operating systems, project management solutions, productivity software, and so on.
 For all their software and hardware requirements, IT departments have developed the habit of purchasing “stuff” since their inception.

-With respect to DevOps, this is where companies can go wrong thinking that they can own DevOps by purchasing them.
-Organizational leaders including CIOs have started to realize what DevOps can do for their organization.
-Some of them realize strongly that they want DevOps; however, quit often, they fail to realize that DevOps is not a service or product to buy.
-DevOps, in real, is a mode of operation or mind-set.
+Reassess Your DevOps Approach to Avoid Flawed Implementations with respect to DevOps, this is where companies can go wrong thinking that they can own DevOps by purchasing them.
+Organizational leaders including CIOs have started to realize what DevOps can do for their organizations.
+Some of them realize strongly that they want DevOps; however, quite often, they fail to realize that DevOps is not a service or product to buy.
+DevOps, in real, is a mode of operation or mindset.
 It represents knowledge demanding significant work and dedication on a company’s part to implement.

 DevOps is not something that can be mastered overnight with a little training and a simple check.
 It is a real transformational approach to an organization’s core processes; it takes time and a team that can aptly implement practices.